Trump will visit the Kennedy Center on the day honorees are announced

 The Kennedy Center did post this on social media, however: “Coming Soon ...
 A country music icon, an Englishman, a New York City Rock band, a dance Queen and a multi-billion dollar Actor walk into the Kennedy Center Opera House ...”

-The Kennedy Center Honors were established in 1978 and have been handed out to a broad range of artists.
+The Kennedy Center Honors were established in 1978 and have been given to a broad range of artists.
 Until Trump’s first term, presidents of both major political parties traditionally attended the annual ceremony, even when they disagreed politically with a given recipient.

 Prominent liberals such as Barbra Streisand and Warren Beatty were honored during the administration of Republican George W. Bush, and a leading conservative, Charlton Heston, was feted during the administration of Democrat Bill Clinton.